-Below are details of each workshop and the tutor or tutors who will be delivering it.
+Below are details of each workshop and the tutor or tutors who delivered it.

-In this workshop we will create a fantasy underwater world using a combination of silk paints, gutta and metallic fabric paints.
-This will be attached to a back board, a mount added and finished with a selection of pre-fired glass fish.
-A white Ikea 50cm frame can be supplied for an extra fee if required by prior arrangement.
+In this workshop we created a fantasy underwater world using a combination of silk paints, gutta and metallic fabric paints.
+This was attached to a back board, a mount added and finished with a selection of pre-fired glass fish.

 Anethia has produced beautiful art over many years using a variety of mediums, teaching ceramic decoration, silk painting and fused glass techniques.
 Throughout this journey it has always been the thrill of the vibrant colours and the variety of ways with which designs can be produced that has inspired her work.
 She now works exclusively with silk painting and fused glass and whilst both can produce equally inspiring art, she developed the technique of combining the two mediums to produce an original range of classic seascapes, incorporating wave designs, seascape panels and jewellery.

 A one-day practical textile workshop exploring painted surfaces and textured effects.
-This will include iron-fix silk painting and various other “textile – art” materials to produce interesting and colourful surfaces.
-An element of print, surface decoration and hand stitching will be included.
+This included iron-fix silk painting and various other “textile – art” materials to produce interesting and colourful surfaces.
+An element of print, surface decoration and hand stitching was included.

-Our aim will be to capture the essence of our design source – a response to the sea imagery rather than an exact replication.
-Participants will be asked to bring photographs or images (ideally their own) to start the design process and a small selection of sea related “found” items.
+Our aim was to capture the essence of our design source – a response to the sea imagery rather than an exact replication.
+Participants were asked to bring photographs or images (ideally their own) to start the design process and a small selection of sea related “found” items.
 Suitable for all levels.

 Melinda has been teaching and working as a textile artist for over 25 years.
 She is a founder member and past Chairman of EAST – (East Anglian Stitch Textiles) as well as a member of several other textile based organisations and Guilds.